 Estevan grinned.
 ‘Again I must ask do you recognise yourself?’

 I will give you one other piece of information.
 The characterisation of both 9 and 7 are the ones above all others which can equally be applied to both males and females.
 If you are, as I suspect, in a close relationship, then the characteristics of both identities may become totally merged so that that you act as one to achieve the same ends.

 John pursed his lips.
 ‘And do you believe in this?’

 ‘No, as I think I told you, I don’t.
-I think of it only as a party game…but it can give some very interesting results.
+I think of it only as a diversion.but it can give some very interesting results.

 He sighed ‘But that is not why we are here, I only mentioned it to give you some idea of how numerology works.
 There are many other uses for numerology.’
-Traditionally they are used to conceal important information, making it only available to those with the knowledge and patience to work through multiple strings of information which will be generated.
+Traditionally numerology is used to conceal important information, making it only available to those with the knowledge and patience to work through multiple strings of information which will be generated.